x00tex/hackTheBox/Boxes/linux/Retired/forge/README.md

 * Local file from filesystem.
 * Remote file form a url.

-And uploaded file are stored in the `/uploads/` direcotry with random file name withut any file extension.
+And uploaded file are stored in the `/uploads/` directory with random file name without any file extension.
 Only images get renders and all other file renders as plain text.

 # Foothold